 R6 Zoning NYC Residential Development

-This post is going to be discussing the basics of R6 Zoning In New York City.
-As Architects in NYC we get a large number of inquires about R6 Zoning so lets look at some of the issues in R6.
+This post is going to be discussing the basics of R6 Zoning in New York City.
+As Architects in NYC we get a large number of inquires about R6 Zoning so lets look at some if the issues in R6.

 New York City is broken up into different zoning districts.
 The purpose of these districts is to restrict what people build based on the location.
 For example you wouldn’t want someone building a nightclub next to your single family house.
-A zoning district that begins with R is a residential district they go from R1 through R10.
+A zoning district that begins with R is a residential district.
+They go from R1 through R10.
 The higher the number the larger the building you can build there.
 R6 is most commonly found in Brooklyn, Queens, and the Bronx.
 There are a few areas in Manhattan and Staten Island with R6 zoning.
+In fact R6 zoning is the only residential zone found in all 5 Boroughs of NYC.

 What is R6 Zoning?